Hulk: Doc Green

 A variation of the Merged Hulk identity takes on the name Doc Green as the result of Extremis fixing Hulk's brain, becoming powerful enough to destroy Tony Stark's mansion with one thunderclap.
 This form was also known as Omega Hulk.
 It was theorized by Doc Green that this form was an earlier incarnation of his possible future form Maestro.

 The Devil Hulk

 The Devil Hulk, or simply the Devil, is the result of the Hulk needing a father figure.
 While the character's physical appearance varies, he is always depicted as having glowing red eyes and reptilian traits.
 The new form of the Devil Hulk is the result of Banner and Hulk having been through different deaths and rebirths.
 This incarnation is articulate, smart, and cunning, and does merciless attacks on those who do harm.
 Unlike the other Hulk incarnations, the Devil Hulk is content with waiting inside Bruce.
 If Bruce is injured by sunset, the Devil Hulk will emerge with his transformation being limited to night-time.
 Thanks to the Devil Hulk side and Banner working together, the Devil Hulk can maintain his form in sunlight.

-Other identities

-The Gravage Hulk is the result of Banner using the Gamma Projector on himself, fusing his Savage Hulk and Gray Hulk identities.
-This form possesses the raw power of the Savage Hulk and the cunning intellect of the Gray Hulk.
-While he does not draw on anger to empower him, the Gravage Hulk identity draws on dimensional nexus energies to increase his strength.

-The Dark Hulk identity is the result of Hulk being possessed by Shanzar.
-This form has black skin and is viciously strong.

-The Guilt Hulk is a malevolent representation of Banner's abusive father, Brian Banner, that manifests itself in Banner's childhood memories.
-Created by writer Peter David and artist Dale Keown, the character first appeared in The Incredible Hulk vol. 2, #377 (January 1991).

-The Green Scar identity is unleashed on Sakaar and is an enraged version of the Gravage Hulk.
-In addition, he is an expert in armed combat like the use of swords and shields.
-Green Scar is also a capable leader and an expert strategist.

-Kluh is a personality of Hulk who is described as the "Hulk's Hulk".
-This form sports a white mohawk, black skin, and red lines on him.

-Titan is a more monstrous and malicious form of Hulk who stands at 30 ft, has black skin, rock-like spikes on his shoulders, and possesses the ability to shoot lasers from his eyes.
-This personality was planted in Hulk by D'Spayre.